-After talking with Ian F. Thomas we did a zoom call.
+After talking with Ian F. Thomas we did a Zoom call.
 He has a background in music and his microphone sounds AMAZING.
-He has a Rode PodMic ($100) which runs through an XLR cable, which means the signal is more analog and you have to convert the signal to digital for your computer.
-For this you need the $100- $160 Focusrite Scarlett, and to boost the weak analog signal you need a Cloudlifter, which is about $150.
+He has a Rode PodMic ($100) which runs through an XLR cable, which means the signal is more analog, and you have to convert the signal to digital for your computer.
+For this, you need the $100- $160 Focusrite Scarlett, and to boost the weak analog signal, you need a Cloudlifter, which is about $150. (~$300 for XLR quality)

-There seems to be a set of trade-offs here: spend a lot of time/money on sound-proofing which makes it super difficult to shoot video and you can get good audio from a cheaper microphone, OR spend a lot more money on a good microphone -and the peripheral connections- so you don’t have to fight your environment quite so much.
+There seems to be a set of trade-offs here: spend a lot of time/money on sound-proofing, which makes it super challenging to shoot video, but you can get good audio from a cheaper microphone, OR spend a lot more money on a really good microphone -and the peripheral connections- so you don’t have to fight your environment quite so much.

 Ian and I discussed several microphones, and I ended up going with the more expensive Shure MV7 ($250).

-Since I now have 2 microphones with USB and XLR outputs, I made an impulse purchase for the future, deciding to get the Scarlet Focusrite 2i2, which allows multiple XLR inputs, in essence letting me plug 2 microphones into one unit and have them feed into my computer.
-This will be great to have when I start doing in-person interviews once Covid-19 is no longer an issue.
-And it is a step towards being able to have a full-on professional set up.
+Since I now have two microphones with USB and XLR outputs, I made an impulse purchase for the future, deciding to get the Scarlet Focusrite 2i2, which allows multiple XLR inputs, in essence, letting me plug two microphones into one unit and have them feed into my computer.
+This will be great to have when I start doing in-person interviews once COVID-19 is no longer an issue.
+And it is a step towards being able to have a full-on professional setup.

-But… I now want to sale my Blue Yeti Pro for a Podmic, spend the extra money on a Cloudlifter, and have a super pro set up.
+But… I now want to sell my Blue Yeti Pro for a Podmic, spend the extra money on a Cloudlifter, and have a Super Pro set up.

 My last podcast I recorded using the Shure MV7 (XLR) to the Focusrite 2i2, but for some reason it only had Left channel audio coming in.
 This might be normal: I don’t know.